fontforge/fontforge/doc/sphinx/ui/dialogs/prefs.rst

    Instructing stems is sometimes not enough.
 This option makes FontForge to interpolate some important points (sharp corners, inflections, curve extremes), not affected by other instructions, between stem edges.
 Both parallel and perpendicular extremes are controlled.
-Agressive optimization is employed, to still leave as many points as possible to IUP, but manual review is nevertheless greatly adviced.
+Aggressive optimization is employed, to still leave as many points as possible to IUP, but manual review is nevertheless greatly advised.

 .. object:: CounterControl